Proposed Solvay West Deptford Plant PFAS Settlement

 A copy of the proposed settlement with Arkema is available below.
 Notice of the proposed settlement (also available below) was published in the New Jersey Register on June 3, 2024, at 56 N.J.R.
 1047(a) (June 3, 2024), and comments on the proposed settlement were accepted for a period of 60 days following publication of the notice.
 The comment period closed on August 2, 2024.

-DEP will review all comments received prior to determining whether to submit the settlement to the court for approval.
+On June 30, 2025, DEP submitted the modified settlement (available below) to the court for approval.
 If approved, the settlement will be entered by the court as an enforceable Judicial Consent Order.

 Make a Comment